TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 A. “Direct supervision” means direction and control by a training supervisor over a student extern temporary permittee or a graduate temporary permittee while the permittee is providing respiratory care procedures under the authority of the training supervisor’s license.

-D. “Licensing period for temporary permits” means a one year period from the date of issuance to the last day of the same month, one year later.
+C. “Licensing period for extern permits” means a one year period from the date of issuance to the last day of the same month, one year later.

 E. “Non-traditional training program” refers to a respiratory care training program in which a person receives on-the-job training in respiratory care from a supervising medical director, a supervising physician, or a licensed respiratory care practitioner, and in which the trainee may receive compensation while in such a training program.

-J. “Training supervisor” means a New Mexico licensed respiratory care practitioner licensed as a CRT, CRRT, RRT or a New Mexico licensed physician who agrees to be responsible for the respiratory care administered by student externs and graduates while these individuals are employed by a supervisory facility and are being trained there.
+K. “Training supervisor” means a New Mexico licensed respiratory care practitioner licensed as a certified respiratory therapist (CRT), registered respiratory therapist (RRT) or a New Mexico licensed physician who agrees to be responsible for the respiratory care administered by student externs and graduates while these individuals are employed by a supervisory facility and are being trained there.

-220.127.116.11 APPLICATION REQUIREMENTS FOR STUDENTS: Persons enrolled in an approved respiratory care training program who are performing respiratory care services in a supervisory facility as part of the training, but receiving no remuneration for those services, are not required to have a temporary permit issued by the Department.
+184.108.40.206 APPLICATION REQUIREMENTS FOR STUDENTS: Persons enrolled in an approved respiratory care training program who are performing respiratory care services in a supervisory facility as part of the training, but receiving no remuneration for those services, are not required to have a temporary permit issued by the department.

 22.214.171.124 APPLICATION REQUIREMENTS FOR STUDENT EXTERNS: The department, in consultation with the board, will issue temporary permits to respiratory care student externs enrolled in a traditional or non-traditional respiratory care training program approved as set forth in Subsections E and GG of 16.23.1 NMAC, and who provide satisfactory evidence of the following:

-B. A passport-type photograph taken within the past year;
+B. A color passport-type photograph taken within the past year.

-E. A temporary permit application form approved by the department, completed by the applicant, and signed by the applicant in the presence of a notary public; and
+E. A temporary permit application form approved by the department, completed by the applicant, and signed by the applicant in the presence of a notary public.

 F. Payment to the board in the amount set forth in Subsection A of 126.96.36.199 NMAC.